MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/folder-redirection/troubleshoot-user-profiles-events.md

 ---
+title: Troubleshoot user profiles with events description:How to troubleshoot problems loading and unloading user profiles by using events and trace logs. ms.prod: windows-server-threshold ms.topic: article
+author: JasonGerend
+ms.author: jgerend
+ms.technology: storage
+ms.date: 4/5/18
+ms.localizationpriority: low
 ---
-# Troubleshoot User Profiles with Events
+# Troubleshoot user profiles with events

->Applies to Windows 10, Windows 8, Windows 8.1, Windows Server 2012, and Windows Server 2012 R2.
+>Applies to: Windows 10, Windows 8, Windows 8.1, Windows Server 2012, Windows Server 2012 R2, and Windows Server 2016.

 This topic discusses how to troubleshoot problems loading and unloading user profiles by using events and trace logs.
 The following sections describe how to use the three event logs that record user profile information.